Fast Core Pricing for Rich Advertising Auctions: Sale of Ad Space: a Numerical Study Based on Microsoft Bing Data

-In this section, we experimentally study our proposed core pricing algorithm, Algorithm~\ref{alg:bidderopt}, by simulating it on ad auction bidding data.
-Our data is collected through the Microsoft Bing search engine and its sponsored search auction platform.
-Using this dataset, we measure an estimate of the revenue and running time of our proposed auction.
-We begin by describing the allocation problem and bidding language for ad auctions.
-We then describe an optimal welfare algorithm that we can use as an oracle under this model.
-Using all these ingredients, we then explain our experimental results by comparing our core-selecting auction with standard ad-auction solutions such as GSP or VCG.
+In this section, we experimentally study our proposed algorithm (Algorithm~\ref{alg:bidderopt}) for sale of ad space by simulating it on ad auction bidding data.
+Our bidding data is collected through the Microsoft Bing search engine and its sponsored search auction platform.
+See Section~\ref{sec:bid-collection} in the supplementary material for more details on data collection and limitations on estimating true valuations.
+Using this dataset, we estimate and compare revenue, fairness (this metric will be detailed later), running time, and number of calls to the (truncated) winner determination oracle for our algorithm and various benchmark auctions.